harrycodes-prime/LW3-Custom-Image-Classifier/README.md

 # Visualization & Overfitting

   1. What signs indicated overfitting in your first model?
-     - Signs of overfitting: training accuracy much higher than validation accuracy, validation accuracy decreasing while training continues to improve.
+     - Overfitting was observed when the training accuracy kept increasing while the validation accuracy stopped improving or started decreasing.

   2. How did data augmentation affect validation accuracy?
-     - Data augmentation typically increases validation accuracy by exposing the model to more varied images and reducing reliance on memorized patterns.
+     - Data augmentation improved the validation accuracy because it introduced more variations of the images during training.

 # Model Improvement

   3. What is the purpose of dropout layers?
-     - Dropout helps by randomly dropping neurons during training, reducing reliance on any single feature and mitigating overfitting.
+     - Dropout layers help prevent overfitting by randomly turning off some neurons during training.

   4. Why does data augmentation improve generalization?
-     - Data augmentation improves generalization by expanding the effective size and variety of the training data.
+     - Data augmentation improves generalization because it exposes the model to different variations of the same images.

 # Performance Comparison

   5. Compare accuracy before and after improvements.
-     -
+     - Before applying improvements such as data augmentation and dropout, the model had lower validation accuracy and showed signs of overfitting.
+       After applying these techniques, the validation accuracy improved and the gap between training and validation accuracy became smaller, indicating better generalization.

   6. Which technique contributed most to improvement?
-     -
+     - Both data augmentation and dropout helped improve the model, but data augmentation contributed the most because it increased the variety of images used during training.

 # Deployment & Application

   7. Why is saving the model important?
-     -
+     - Saving the model is important because it allows us to reuse the trained model without training it again.

   8. How can this model be deployed in a real-world system?
-     -
+     - This model can be deployed in a mobile or web application where users can upload an image, and the system will automatically classify it.